inmanta/examples/Training/1-basic-deployment.md

 > the `inmanta` command is used to run command locally, the `inmanta-cli` is the remote control for the server.

 > [!NOTE]
 > `--save` writes out the `.inmanta` file.
-This file configures the compile export to the correct environment automatically.
+This file configures the compiler to export to the correct environment automatically.

 ## Initial deployment